Knoxville, Tennessee is the perfect place for a holiday weekend getaway!

 Watch our Knoxville holiday weekend adventure!

-After breakfast, we head across the street to the historic Old Gray Cemetery.
+We sleep in Saturday morning, then head over to the historic Old Gray Cemetery.
 Established in 1851, the cemetery is the final resting place for many of Knoxville’s most notable early residents, including both Union and Confederate soldiers.

 My favorite feature in the cemetery is this life-sized statue of a Confederate soldier that stands beside the headstone of two brothers who both fought in the Civil War.
 It’s a poignant reminder of the war that divided Knoxville and the entire nation.